Wolfgang Martini: Early career

-While attending the gymnasium in his home town of Lissa in the Province of Posen, Martini became a radio enthusiast.
-When he graduated in 1910, he joined the Imperial German Army as a cadet, and proficiency in radio communication led him to be promoted to a lieutenant and then company commander in a telegraph battalion.
+While attending the gymnasium in his hometown of Lissa in the Province of Posen, Martini became a radio enthusiast.
+When he graduated in 1910, he joined the Imperial German Army as a cadet, and his proficiency in radio communication led him to be promoted to a lieutenant and then company commander in a telegraph battalion.
 During World War I, he had a number of leadership positions in radio operations, being promoted to first lieutenant and then captain.
-At the end of the war, he was the responsible for radio affairs in the Grand Headquarters and commander of the Army Signals School at Namur in occupied Belgium.
+At the end of the war, he was responsible for radio affairs in the Grand Headquarters and commander of the Army Signals School at Namur in occupied Belgium.

 After the Treaty of Versailles was signed in 1919, Martini was one of the few officers allowed to remain in the Army.
 For the next five years, he served as a signals instructor at several Army schools, and then from 1924 to 1928, he was the Signals Staff Officer with a District Command.
-In 1928–1929 he participated in the secret Soviet–German Lipetsk fighter-pilot school in Soviet Russia.
-Between 1928 and 1933, he was promoted to major and served as a radio specialist with the Reich Defense Ministry.
+In 1928–1929, he participated in the secret Soviet–German Lipetsk fighter-pilot school in Soviet Russia.
+Between 1928 and 1933, he was promoted to major and served as a radio specialist with the Reich Defence Ministry.

 Lieutenant colonel to general

 Upon the formation of the Luftwaffe in 1933, Martini transferred to the new arm and soon became the Chief of the Board of Radio Affairs.
 He conceived and set up the Luftwaffe Luftnachrichten Abteilung 350, the Air Signals Corps in 1936.
 In 1938, he was promoted to major general and named Chief of Signal Affairs of the Luftwaffe.
-Martini was elevated to General der Luftnachrichtentruppe (en: General of air force communications troops) in 1941, and remained in this position until the end of war in May 1945.
+Martini was elevated to General der Luftnachrichtentruppe (en: General of air force communications troops) in 1941, and remained in this position until the end of the war in May 1945.